 Fun Facts About Stacy

 - I’m a Registered Dietitian Nutritionist and Certified Diabetes Educator who has worked in just about every health care setting you can think of…hospitals, nursing homes, assisted living facilities, doctor’s offices, private practice, and corporate wellness.

 - I’m an INFJ (if you’re into the Myers Briggs thing), which means I prefer snuggling up in a warm blanket and reading a book over going to an all-night rager.

 - I appreciate colorful language.
 I’ve been known to drop an occasional f-bomb.
 To me, there’s something refreshing about people who speak their truth without letting inhibitions get in the way (as long as the intent is to be humorous and not to inflict personal pain).
 Do you have a warm heart and a sailor’s mouth?
 Then you’re probably my people.

 - I want my life to count for something.
 I share George Bernard Shaw’s desire to be thoroughly used up when I die.

 - I’m in a deeply romantic relationship with nature.
 There’s just no other way to say it.
 Growing up on my family’s small farm in Ohio, I learned a lot from the natural world: how to use what you have, what it feels like to work to physical exhaustion, how to solve problems creatively, and what the circle of life truly looks like.
 Perhaps that’s also where I fell in love with nutrition.
 The garden was a magical place for me…an art studio, my sanctuary.

 - I LOVE chickens!
-Sadly, a black bear incident this spring left me brokenhearted and chicken-less, but I’m planning a coop redesign so I can welcome a new flock of feathery friends to a safe home.
+Sadly, a black bear incident left me brokenhearted and chicken-less, but I’ll have more chickens again someday